 - Coloring: If coloring the slurry, mix the color into the slurry in the same ratio as was used on the concrete mix.
 White slurry is often used to contrast the concrete color, making the slurry filled areas a different, or 'brighter' color.

-- Apply: Using a putty knife or your fingers (use Rubber Slurry Gloves) on uneven surfaces and edges, work the slurry into the concrete.
-Use a spray bottle with just water in it, and keep the concrete damp before you work the slurry into it.
-Usually working the slurry in one direction with a putty knife, and then pulling across the same area in a different direction will ensure the best fill.
-On large voids, the slurry should be left a little thicker, as it will shrink down as it dries.
+- Apply: Concrete surfaces MUST be damp BEFORE applying slurry.
+Mist with water (don't flood) any area right before you apply the slurry.
+Using a putty knife or your fingers (use Rubber Gloves), work the slurry into the concrete.
+Working the slurry in one direction with a putty knife, and then pulling across the same area in a different direction will ensure the best fill.
+On large voids, the slurry should be left a little thicker, as it will shrink down some as it dries.

 - Finishing: Allow slurry to dry at least a few hours before attempting to sand.
 Usually using 200 grit sandpaper by hand, or on a palm sander, will work well.
-If wet polishing, allow the slurry to dry a few days first.
+If wet polishing, allow the slurry to dry a day or more first.
 Once sanded, determine if another slurry coat is needed.
 Multiple coats of slurry are often necessary to obtain a completely flat concrete surface.

 - Staining and Sealing: Slurry should be allowed to dry at least 24-48 hours before staining or sealing.
 Most stains react to the cement in concrete, so areas of high cement content, such as a hole filled with slurry, will generally stain darker than concrete around it that usually have a lesser cement ratio.
 With all color and staining, doing a test batch or area is recommended.